nice-devone/nice-cxone-mobile-sdk-ios/docs/cs-rich-content-messages.md

 }
 ```

-To send a message with postback, you can use a method `func send(_ message: OutboundMessage, for chatThread: ChatThread) async throws -> Message` available in `MessagesProvider`.
+To send a message with postback, you can use a method `func send(_ message: OutboundMessage, for chatThread: ChatThread) async throws` available in `MessagesProvider`.

 The sample application handles this via UI Module's `DefaultChatViewModel` with a custom `onRichMessageElementSelected(textToSend:element:)` method:
 ```swift